 - Best Balance Transfer Credit Cards

-- Best Balance Transfer Credit Card Offers: August 2019
+- Some of the Best Balance Transfer Card Offers of October 2019

 - Learn More About Balance Transfer Cards

-If you typically carry a balance on your card, you’ll want a low interest rate, and Navy Federal’s Platinum credit card has a starting APR of just 8.24%.
+If you typically carry a balance on your card, you’ll want a low interest rate, and Navy Federal’s Platinum Credit Card has a variable APR of just 7.99%-18.00%.
 But for balance transfers, you’ll pay 0% for 12 months.
 This card is best for those who are looking for a low interest rate to pay off large purchases over time.

 Highlights: You’ll pay no annual fee, no balance transfer fees, no foreign transaction fees and no cash advance fees.
 You’ll also possibly get a very low interest rate.